RubixML/ML/README.md

 ##### Additional Methods:

-Every combination of parmeters from the last grid search:
+Every combination of parameters from the last grid search:
 ```php
 public params() : array
 ```

-The validation scores of each parmeter search:
+The validation scores of each parameter search:
 ```php
 public scores() : array
 ```